Skip to main content

 Children, paternity, to enable a man to challenge presumption of paternity if he believes he is the biological father of a child, positive test results in loss of standing for presumed father, Secs.
 26-17-604, 26-17-607 am'd.

-This bill would also provide that a presumed father who fails to answer the court or participate in related proceedings would be deemed to have ceased in his persistence as the presumed father.
+• A presumed father who fails to answer or participate is deemed to have ceased persisting as the presumed father.

 Subjects